wifinigel/wiperf/README.md

 Additionally, the probe can be configured to run a number of ping, DNS and http tests to chosen targets.

+The probe attempts to perform all tests over the wireless interface of the WLAN Pi.
+The results may be sent back to the Splunk server over the wireless or ethernet interface of the WLAN Pi.
+If you're wondering how to get the results back to your Splunk server and its not on the customer network, or maybe you don't have a cloud/VPS instance to run it on, check out "Zerotier" in the  [Splunk build guide][splunk_build] (yes...you can have the Splunk server on your desk at work or at home!)

 ![Probe Report][probe_image]

 Tests are run at a configured interval (usually 5 minutes) and data is sent back to a Splunk server (which will need to be setup and configured separately).
 The volume of data returned by the probe is very low, so the free tier of Splunk may be used to gather and report on data.
 To find out how to setup a Splunk server, check out this document: [Splunk build guide][splunk_build] (it's a lot easier than you might expect...honestly)